KLEF-ompg-ECE/genetic-algorithms-Lahari1004/README.md

 **In your own words — what is the most important thing you learned about Genetic Algorithms from these experiments?
 (3–5 sentences)**
 ```
-Genetic Algorithms improve solutions gradually over generations by selecting better individuals and introducing variation through mutation and crossover.
-I learned that the mutation rate strongly affects the search behavior of the algorithm.
-If the mutation rate is too low, the algorithm may get stuck because there is not enough diversity in the population.
-If it is too high, the search becomes more random and convergence slows down.
-A balanced mutation rate helps the algorithm explore new solutions while still improving efficiently.
+The most important thing I learned about Genetic Algorithms is how parameters such as mutation rate affect the search process.
+Mutation helps maintain diversity in the population so that the algorithm does not get stuck in poor solutions.
+However, too much mutation can make the search too random and slow convergence.
+A balanced mutation rate helps the algorithm explore new possibilities while still improving good solutions over generations.
 ```

 ---